Chubb Home Insurance Review

 Chubb Homeowners Insurance Review: Bottom Line

-Chubb ranks eighth nationally in MoneyGeek’s review of the best homeowners insurance companies, earning an overall score of 4.42 out of 5.
-The company offers high-end protection options such as extended replacement cost coverage, which pays to rebuild your home even if costs exceed your policy limit, and GreenWise upgrade coverage for environmentally friendly repairs.
+Chubb ranks eighth nationally in MoneyGeek's review, earning an overall score of 4.42 out of 5.
+Chubb offers high-end coverage, including extended replacement cost (pays to rebuild your home even if costs exceed your policy limit) and GreenWise upgrade coverage for environmentally friendly repairs.

-Homeowners can also save through several discount opportunities, including a multi-policy discount for bundling home and auto insurance and savings for installing protective devices like security systems and water shutoff valves.
+Save through multi-policy discounts for bundling home and auto insurance and discounts for installing protective devices like security systems and water shutoff valves.

 Chubb Home Insurance: FAQ